 Arthritis increases your risk of cavities for two main reasons: dry mouth and difficulty brushing and flossing.

 Cavities are small holes in your teeth.
-They happen when bacteria eat the sugars in food and produce acids that damage your enamel.
+They happen when bacteria eat the sugar in food and produce acids that damage your enamel.

 Some signs of cavities are: